New! Interactive Session Proposals: Requirements & Instructions

 - An abstract describing the session.
 This abstract will be used to advertise the session.
 (300 word limit)

-- Detailed description of the session including a list of proposed topics, and/or questions and issues, session structure, and a list of confirmed facilitators, presenters (if any), and your presentation schedule.
+- Detailed description of the session including a list of proposed topics, and/or questions and issues, session structure/style, a list of confirmed facilitators, presenters (if any), and your session schedule.
+(800 word maximum).

 - You will be asked to provide 3 keywords to assist in reviewing and placement of proposals

-- Commitment on behalf of all session organizers/facilitators, and presenters to participation policies.
+- Commitment on behalf of all session organizers, moderators, and presenters to participation policies.